340:25-5-140. Past support

 (1) When the CP dies, CSS issues child support payments for past due support to:

-(A) the decedent's estate, when notified in writing by the administrator of the estate; or
+(A) the decedent's estate, when the estate's administrator notifies CSS in writing; or

 (B) any state owed past due support, per OAC 340:25-5-351.